Create dynamic documents

 2. In the dialog box that opens, click Create New.

-3. In the Create Aggregate Function Dialog box, in the title box, enter the name of your aggregate function.
+3. In the Create Aggregate Function dialog box, in the title box, enter the name of your aggregate function.

-4. In the function box, enter the function itself.
 You can use the add function button to insert a function from anywhere in the document.

 For example, you can write the following aggregate function to calculate the total of all the item_price functions: